 Welcome to Part 2 on how to build a pallet chair!
 This post will share every detail on how to build this easy and comfy wood chair from scratch.

-To view the finishing details of this chair…
+To view the reveal of the finishing details of the chair, visit part 1.

 Visit Part 1 HERE